-CTBC Bank (Philippines) Corp. as a covered person is committed to assist the government in the fight against Money Laundering (ML) and combat Terrorist Financing (TF) by operating an effective risk-based ML/TF prevention and detection framework.
-In doing so, the Bank's aim is to actively manage and mitigate compliance, business, reputational, legal and concentration risks arising from ML/TF activities within and across the entire CTBC Bank (Philippines) Corp.
+CTBC Bank (Philippines) Corp. is committed to assist the government in the fight against Money Laundering (ML) and combat Terrorist Financing (TF) by operating an effective risk-based ML/TF prevention and detection framework.
+In doing so, the Bank's aim is to actively manage and mitigate compliance, business, reputational, legal and concentration risks arising from ML/TF activities within and across the entire institution.

-As such, the Bank has the adopted the Money Laundering and Terrorist Financing Prevention Program (MLPP).
-This manual lays down regulatory reference, guidelines and practices as well as internal implementation to help ensure that risks associated with money-laundering such as counterparty, reputation, operational, and compliance risks are identified, assessed, monitored, mitigated and controlled, as well as to aid in the effective implementation of the anti-money laundering laws and regulations, to the end that the Bank shall not be used as a vehicle to legitimize proceeds of unlawful activity or to facilitate or finance terrorism.
+As such, the Bank has adopted the Money Laundering and Terrorist Financing Prevention Program (MTPP).
+This manual provides for the regulatory reference, guidelines and practices as well as internal implementation to help ensure that risks associated with money-laundering such as counterparty, reputation, operational, and compliance risks are identified, assessed, monitored, mitigated and controlled.
+To further employ an effective implementation of the Anti-Money Laundering laws and regulations such that the Bank shall not be used as a vehicle to legitimize proceeds of unlawful activity or to facilitate or finance terrorism.

-Objectives
+Objectives:

-This MLPP sets forth the following:
+This MTPP sets forth the following:

-- To provide relevant updated provisions and guidelines of the Anti-Money Laundering Act, it's implementing Rules and the Updated AML Rules and Regulations of the Bangko Sentral ng Pilipinas (BSP), Anti-Money Laundering Council (AMLC) and Global AML / CFT Policy of the parent bank. - To align and/or establish specific policies and procedures with the requirements of AML in ensuring that the Bank complies with the duties and responsibilities of the conduct of KYC procedures, record retention and required submission of Covered Transaction Reports (CTR) and Suspicious Transaction Reports (STR) to AMLC. - To give clear appreciation of the Bank's role and the responsibilities of the Board of Directors, senior management, officers and employees in ensuring compliance with the Anti-Money Laundering Act and Countering Terrorist Financing rules and regulations.
+- To provide relevant updated provisions and guidelines of the Anti-Money Laundering Act, it's implementing Rules and the Updated AML Rules and Regulations of the Bangko Sentral ng Pilipinas (BSP), Anti-Money Laundering Council (AMLC) and Global AML / CFT Policy of the parent bank. - To align and/or establish specific policies and procedures with the requirements of AML in ensuring that the Bank complies with its responsibilities, that is the (1) Conduct of Know Your Client (KYC) and Customer Due Diligence (CDD) procedures, (2) Record retention and (3) Reporting of AML Reports (Covered Transaction Reports (CTR) and Suspicious Transaction Reports (STR)) to Anti-Money Laundering Council (AMLC). - To give clear appreciation of the Bank's roles and the responsibilities of the Board of Directors, Senior Management, Bank officers and employees in ensuring compliance with the Anti-Money Laundering Act and Countering Terrorist Financing rules and regulations.